tehuanmelo/born2beroot/README.md

-ucredit=-1 - Define the minimun number of upper letters dcredit=-1 - Define the minimun number of special characters difok=7 - Prevent the user to use 7 characters from the former password reject_username - Prevent for using the username into the password enforce_for_root  - Apply the rules for the rootpa
+ucredit=-1 - Define the minimun number of upper letters dcredit=-1 - Define the minimun number of special characters difok=7 - Prevent the user to use 7 characters from the former password maxrepeat=3 - the maximum number of times a single character may be repeated reject_username - Prevent for using the username into the password enforce_for_root  - Apply the rules for the rootpa
 ```